nosainwe/Biomedical-projects/CT_first_poc_repo/README.md

 This repository answers one simple question: does a small convolutional neural network beat classical grayscale texture features?

-Real medical data is messy.
-Algorithms fail silently on edge cases.
-You'll doubt the generalisability of tiny datasets, and rightly so.
  [Kaggle's CT-Scan Images dataset by Orvile](https://www.kaggle.com/datasets/orvile/ct-scan-images) gives us clear Cancer vs. Non-Cancer separation for quick testing.
 We need this friction to test pipeline design choices locally.
 Training cycles finish in minutes.
 We're running this right here in Joensuu on a standard laptop.

 ---